-Pack 104 Webelo den is organizing a moderately strenuous pack hike in the Sunol Regional Wilderness in California.
-The hike consists of a 3.9 mile loop trail and boasts a short, steep climb up Flag Hill with 994 feet of elevation gain and promises grand scenery, and features wildflowers.
+Pack 104 Webelo den organized a moderately strenuous pack hike in the Sunol Regional Wilderness in California on October 9th.
+The hike consisted of a 3.9 mile loop trail and boasts a short, steep climb up Flag Hill with 994 feet of elevation gain.

 Starting point: Visitor center / parking lot Distance: 3.5